An Overview of Alternative Lending in the Construction Industry

 There’s no denying that the bank LOC has some definite advantages–namely, price.

-> While alternative lending varies with regards to fees and interest rates, virtually every product on the market is going to be more expensive than a conventional credit line from the local bank.
+While alternative lending varies with regards to fees and interest rates, virtually every product on the market is going to be more expensive for construction companies than a conventional credit line from the local bank.

-> However, for contractors, these low rates are both a blessing and a curse: On one hand, a bank loan is cheap.
+However, for contractors, these low rates are both a blessing and a curse: On one hand, a bank loan is cheap.
 On the other hand, bank loans are cheap for a reason…with their strict underwriting requirements, banks generally can only lend on the very cleanest, most secure deals.
 For someone who’s been in business 20 years, has significant assets, great credit, and a variety of solid account debtors, that may not be a problem, but for everyone else, it can present a real hurdle.

 On top of that, in order to guarantee their security, banks often over-collateralize–it’s not uncommon for a $400k line of credit to be secured by $700k in assets, plus $400k in receivables.
 This requires not only significant assets, but creates the risk to a business owner of significant loss in the event of default.

 It’s due to these drawbacks that some construction companies turn to alternative lending sources.